HIRO-group/HIRO-group.github.io/_posts/research/2020-04-09-cooperative_multirobot_systems.md

 {% include image.html url="research/multirobot/cooperative_manipulation.png" max-width="70%" description="Two robotic arms cooperatively manipulating the same object." %}

 Robot control has traditionally been accomplished with model-based methods, which require domain knowledge of system kinematics and dynamics and are therefore difficult to employ in unstructured environment.
-Being less reliant on system knowledge, model-free deep reinforcement learning (RL) has seen recent interest and success, but most applications have been in single-agent settings.
-For multi-robot systems, these methods are inadequate: the increased number of degrees of freedom and coupling of multiple kinematic and dynamic constraints pose challenges for both model-based control and RL.
+Consequently, model-free deep Reinforcement Learning (RL) has seen recent interest and success, but the majority of prior work has focused primarily on single-agent scenarios.
+Furthermore, for what concerns multi-robot systems, both model-based control and model-free RL are inadequate due to the high number of degrees of freedom and the coupling of multiple kinematic and dynamic constraints.
 One approach taken to mitigate these issues in RL involves deviating from the centralized learning paradigm and training multiple agents in parallel, but ignoring agent interactions leads to instability in the policy learning process.

 {% include image.html url="research/multirobot/cooperative_transport.jpg" max-width="40%" description="Two mobile robots cooperatively transporting an object." %}